krzsztfwtk/tsp-open-route-service/README.md

 tsp_solver.cpython-310-x86_64-linux-gnu.so
 ```

+This only applies to GNU/Linux OS and x86 64-bit CPU.
+To avoid character encoding issues, copy filename from above and paste it directly.

 ### Troubleshooting Python Interpreter Issues

 If you encounter errors like `ModuleNotFoundError: No module named 'openrouteservice'` or `FileNotFoundError: [Errno 2] No such file or directory: 'python3'`, it might be due to a mismatch between the Python interpreter used to install packages and the interpreter used by the program: `gui.py` calls `python3` via subprocess, which could differ from your default python installation (especially if you are using Microsoft Windows).